davidcreativeuk/nidirect-prototypeForm/userGuide.md

     </label>
     ```

-8. In the **save and continue** button component, at the bottom of the page, enter the next page of your prototype into the **saveData** JavaScript function.
+7. In the **Save and continue** button component, at the bottom of the page, enter the next page of your prototype into the **saveData** JavaScript function.

-    In the example below, the next page will be `'checkPage.html'`
+    In the example below, the next page will be `'checkPage.html'`:
     ```html
     <button class="govuk-button" onclick="saveData('checkPage.html')">
         Save and continue